DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 Should it be a 1:1 transfer from paper book to ebook?, What are alternative possibilities?

 In most cases, today, an art catalogue is difficult to translate 1:1 to an electronic publication, simply because of file sizes.
 It's advisable to split it up into smaller publications, such as monographic micro-ebooks on single art works, or collections of articles that each reader can individually choose and obtain as an automatically customized e-book.

 ### Instructions
 1:1 translation into electronic publication: target one reading medium (in most cases: tablets).
-Strongly consider PDF over e-book if the focus is on images, and image composition requires a fixed layout.
+Strongly consider PDF over EPUB if the focus is on images, and image composition requires a fixed layout.
 Target a 10" tablet screen with a resolution between 1024x768 and 1920x1080.
 Work in InDesign, and make - if necessary - a customized new page layout that fits these dimensions.
 Consider small additions of interactive and multimedia elements by using Adobe Acrobat Pro as a final authoring tool.
 (This is part of the Adobe Creative Suite).
 Consider this project a short- to medium-term project that might have become technically obsolete/outmoded in 3-5 years.

 Custom translation into modularized publications: EPUB is the file format of choice because it is internally modular (being nothing more than a zip archive of individual HTML files, images, fonts etc).
 Have a web developer program a simple custom server application that can customize, zip and upload an EPUB file according to a user's web form input.
 Also consider generating this EPUB from a database/content management system (see previous chapter xxx).

 ### Specific issues for this publication type
 Above all: file size because of number and resolution of included images.
 Solutions:

 - Modularize content (by in-app download, see Stedelijk project)

 - Create separate low-res and hi-res versions; can also be used as a business model (gratis or cheap low-res book, pay for hi-res book).
 Explain how on-the-fly resolution adjustment is easy with epub (using server-side scripting for resizing images and zipping the epub file), not so easy with PDF.

 - Question/issue: Is a catalogue in the traditional definition a desirable publication format for e-publishing, or do we (a) have to think up new forms of small/smart catalogues, or (b) wait for more device storage capacity and network speed to arrive in the future?
 At the moment, producing a 100+ pages hi-resolution catalogue electronically does not make sense, except as heavy PDF files for desktop computer viewing.

 ### Based on the above, what to choose?